yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to create a new budget with the given `NAME` and `THRESHOLD`.

 When you create a new budget, it will be displayed as a budget card in the list view.

+> 📕 You can create a budget with no threshold to simply track your total expenses

 ✏️ Example: `create n/Temasek Hall Student Council p/1200`